 With that said, even the most eloquent dads can struggle with getting those words down on paper.
 So, to get you started, we created an easy guideline to follow when you're sitting down to frame your thoughts into a full-fledged speech.
 We've compiled some top-notch tips for writing that sure-to-be epic father of the bride speech, plus a list of brainstorming ideas to jump-start the creative process.

 1. Welcome the guests.
 Typically, the parents of the couple are the first to speak at either the rehearsal dinner or the wedding reception.
 If you're the first toast-maker of the night, this would be the time to welcome all of the guests to the reception or whichever event you are delivering the speech at.
+You can do this welcome speech with your partner, on your own, or followed by your child's fiancé's parents.
 Of course, feel free to skip this step if you're not the first speech and the guests have already been welcomed.

 2. Give thanks.
-Since you have the mic, don't forget to express your gratitude to your friends and family for coming to the wedding and the parents of your daughter's new spouse for anything and everything that they did.
+Since you have the mic, don't forget to express gratitude.
+Be sure to thank your friends and family for coming to the wedding, and the parents of your daughter's new spouse for anything and everything that they did.

 4. Pepper in some fond memories.
 Nothing gets the waterworks started like some heartfelt anecdotes from the bride's lifetime through the eyes of their beloved dad.
-Choose some especially warm memories from your little girl's childhood that always stick out in your mind or some funny (not embarrassing) trials from adolescence.
+Choose some especially warm memories from her childhood that always stick out in your mind or some funny (not embarrassing) trials from adolescence.
 If one of those special memories includes their S.O., definitely be sure to share that with the guests.

 Remember that half the guests in attendance probably won't know your daughter all that well, so this is an excellent time to low-key introduce them to their best qualities and character traits.